iamparkj/curriculum-vitae/main.typ

     align(left)[
       *Institute of Humanities, Social Sciences and Social Science Education* \
-      at Korea National University of Education, Cheongju, Research assistant.
+      at Korea National University of Education,
+      Research assistant.

       #list(